iraikov/tensor/README.md

   <,>,eq,<=,>=,<>
         Reduced comparisons which are defined in terms of 'compare'.

++,-
+        Index addition and subtraction incr,decr
+        Index increment and decrement by a constant

 validShape t
 validIndex t
         Checks whether 't' conforms a valid shape or index.